hasnasahinoglu/Java_notes/Java_basics/java_basics.md

 boolean - true or false

+These primitives also have their own classes -wrappers- such as Long, Byte as well as their own methods.
+(Take care the first letters beign upper case.)

 String is the class name so the first letter is uppercase
 ```

 A variable should be initialised to be used it the code,  only declaring is not enough